smhanov/syzgydb/README.md

   - **Vector-Based Search**: Use the `vector` parameter for direct vector similarity searches.
   - **Range Query**: Specify a `radius` to perform a range query, returning all records within the specified distance.
   - **K-Nearest Neighbors**: Use the `k` parameter to find the top `k` nearest records to the query vector.
+  - **Filtered Search**: Use the `filter` parameter to apply additional constraints based on metadata fields.

 ## Usage in a Go Project